 On podcast episode 4, we talk to 24sessions Head of Customer Success Pieter Boon about the Growth Model.
 What are his most valuable tips for companies looking to start with video customer contact, or to scale video calling as a customer contact channel?
-Watch/listen/read on to learn our Growth Model’s main ingredients for success 👇
+Watch, listen or read on to learn the Video Call Growth Model’s main ingredients for success 👇

 Our Growth Model for video customer interaction in short

 Successfully rolling out video customer contact involves much more than just implementing technology.
 In the end, it’s about achieving business goals - creating business impact for your organization as a whole, in the long term.

 To create long-lasting business impact, the basis of our Growth Model is driving performance and adoption of video calling.